How Many Languages Make Good Multilingual Instruction Tuning? A Case Study on BLOOM: Results and Discussions

-We first answer the effect of the number of languages on multilingual performance - how much multilingualism is needed for instruction-tuning a large language model, i.e., BLOOM-7B1 in our case study. \Cref{fig:average-accuracy} illustrates the average accuracy on three benchmarks with the increase in the number of languages.
-The figure shows fluctuating results.
-For XCOPA and XStoryCloze, there is a slightly increasing trend with the increasing number of instruction languages, except for a notable drop when Korean is added into the instruction languages.
-For XWinograd, the trend is not clear, and the performance also drops when Korean is added.
-We checked the training curve of the model trained with Korean added to instruction data and found that the training and validation loss decreases as training goes on and the model converges as expected.
+\paragraph{Overall pattern} We first study the effect of the number of languages on multilingual performance---how much multilingualism do we want for instruction tuning an LLM, i.e., BLOOM-7B1 in our case study? \Cref{fig:average-accuracy} illustrates the average accuracy on the three benchmarks with different numbers of languages in the instruction data.
+For XCOPA and XStoryCloze, there is a positive correlation between the number of instruction languages and performance; but for XWinograd, we observe fluctuating results with a weaker trend.
+A notable drop appears in the scatter plot across all benchmarks---the point where Korean (kr) is added to the IT data.
+We inspected the training curve of the model trained with Korean added to instruction data and found that the training and validation loss decreases as training goes on and the model converges as expected.

-Moving to the performance in reference languages, i.e., English and Chinese, we notice a similar drop in accuracy when Korean is added, as displayed in \Cref{fig:xcopa-zh,fig:xstory-en-zh,fig:xwinograd-en-zh}, but no obvious trend for cross-lingual transfer capacity with the increase in the number of languages.
-For XCOPA, instruction fine-tuning on Chinese improves the accuracy of the target language, and the accuracy peaks at the model when Bangla (bn), the 6th language, is added for instruction fine-tuning.
-For English and Chinese XStoryCloze, Latvian (lv, the 27th language added) and Malaysian (ml, the 29th language added) are helpful to boost the performance in these languages respectively.
-Instruction fine-tuning turns out to be harmful on the XWinograd dataset, as shown in \Cref{fig:xwinograd-en-zh} that instruction fine-tuned models are less performant than the base LLM.
-Multilingual instruction fine-tuning does not generalize on the three benchmarks studied; sometimes, multilingual instruction tuning is detrimental.

-Overall, the performance of multilingual evaluation does not increase linearly with the number of languages of instruction data.
-The effect of the number of languages on multilingual performance is dependent on the task and the language added for training.
-Our results show that instruction fine-tuning with \textbf{a few languages is good for cross-lingual transfer but not the most performant}.
-Further, \textbf{adding more languages, even in alphabetical order, can sometimes improve the performance and is occasionally harmful} in XCOPA and XStoryCloze, while in XWinograd, multilingual instruction fine-tuning is detrimental.